Skip to main content

 Featured Tags

-2. This allows visitors to easily select a Curated Experience, which consists of Objects also using the same Featured Tag.
+When a tag is marked as Featured, visitors to easily select a Curated Experience, which consists of Objects also using the same Featured Tag.

-Ideas For Featured Tags
+Ideas For Feature Tags

 • Connected Artwork